What is it Like to Live with PTSD?

 These are other symptoms of PTSD:

-- Panic attacks: a feeling of intense fear, with shortness of breath, dizziness, sweating, nausea and racing heart.
+- Panic attacks: a feeling of intense fear, with shortness of breath, dizziness, sweating, nausea, and a racing heart.

 - Feelings of mistrust: losing trust in others and thinking the world is a dangerous place.